After 12 years of deliberation, the US government finally took action on a controversial subject: Fonts.

 Clearview was warmly received when it was introduced back in 2004.
 Over 25 US states currently use the font on road signs.
 But the FHWA’s spokesperson Doug Hecox explains its popularity to Quartz as likely “attributable to the fact that older, worn signs were replaced with new, clean ones using brighter materials.”
 The agency has been working with sociologists, chemists, photospectrometrists, and various experts to develop road sign solutions, especially for older drivers.
 FHWA believes that sign’s surface (or retroreflective sheeting material) has the biggest impact on legibility, not the typeface.

-Picking a font for a road sign is very different from picking a font for a brochure.
-Citing a 2006 evaluation, FHWA says that using Clearview actually compromised legibility on signs with black letters on white or yellow fields (like speed limit or roadside warning signs).
-“For these and other reasons, the FHWA believes there is no practical benefit to the public in continuing to pursue this alternative font,” Hecox says.
+Citing a 2006 evaluation, FHWA says that using Clearview actually compromised legibility on signs with black letters on white or yellow fields (like speed limit or roadside warning signs). ”For these and other reasons, the FHWA believes there is no practical benefit to the public in continuing to pursue this alternative font,” Hecox says.

 The decision will take effect on Feb.
 23. However, the states who have already adopted Clearview will not be required to take down their existing signs.